orbis00/android_sdk/Readme.md

     }
 ```

-####Notifying Wigzo about the notification received:
+####Notifying mkt about the notification received:
-Notifying Wigzo that the notification has been recieived by the user is important, as it helps us keep track of the data which has been sent by Wigzo to provide you with the important insights about your campaigns.
+Notifying mkt that the notification has been recieived by the user is important, as it helps us keep track of the data which has been sent by mkt to provide you with the important insights about your campaigns.
 To do so:

 - In the `onMessageReceived()` method in your FCM Listener class, crate an instance of NotificationRecieved class.
-It requires Organization ID and Campaign ID which came along the notification, sent via Wigzo dashboard.
+It requires Organization ID and Campaign ID which came along the notification, sent via mkt dashboard.
   Example:
 ```java
 @Override